MigueGF08/PruebaSpore/README.md

 Nodejs Version 24.6.0
 Vue 3 + vite
   ➜  Local:   http://localhost:5173/
   apis port 3000
 swagger version:
 nvm version: 11.5.1

-Use this commands for run the project
+Use this commands for run the project.

-to install the map
+to install the map .
 ``` cmd
  npm install leaflet
 ```